scailo/ts-sdk/docs/classes/GenericInventory.md

 • **storeId**: `bigint` = `protoInt64.zero`

-Stores the store to which the product is sent to
+Stores the store to which the inventory item is sent to

 **`Generated`**